The emotion colour wheel

 Becoming truly Awe-some

-It could be argued that the most dominant emotion we have felt since March has been fear.
+It could be argued that the most dominant emotion we have felt over the last year is fear.
 Fear at the everchanging nature of the pandemic we are facing and the frightening statistics that accompany it.
 And on a daily basis this feeling has gone hand-in-hand with the emotion of surprise.
 Everywhere we turn there’s a new government announcement surprising us into new ways of living.
 Fear and surprise when taken together like this can cause alarm.
 But with a slightly different intensity and slightly more emphasis placed on the more positive of the two emotions, surprise, this mixture can lead to awe instead.
 And truly experiencing the emotion of awe at this particular moment in history is not such a bad thing.

 No Pride without Anger

 It is highly likely by now that we are well and truly fed up of all the rules and regulations that are dominating our lives.
 And it is probable that for many of us this might be boiling over into anger.
 This emotion might also be laced with disgust at the mishandling of this crisis by politicians and policy makers.
 Anger and disgust when combined like this can create resentment.
 However, if we attempt to blend our anger instead with the satisfaction that we are all in this together, it can lead to the emotion of pride.
 There is no pride without a certain amount of anger at perceived injustice, but mixed with the satisfaction of overcoming this injustice through common effort.